The Bethlehem College Education Series

 Therefore, Bethlehem approaches the liberal arts as servants for guiding students to know and love God.
 And we believe such an education inherently builds coherence because we believe all things cohere in Christ (Col 1:15).
 The truth students find in Plato and the patterns of thought in Cicero all ultimately point back to Christ because in him “are hidden all the treasures of wisdom and knowledge” (Col 2:3).
 We see theology, therefore, as the unifying discipline that guides how we integrate the disciplines of history, literature, philosophy, math, and science as students move through the curriculum’s carefully sequenced courses.
 Believing that in Christ all things hold together, we have designed the curriculum to cultivate in students a maturing biblical worldview capable of recognizing and embracing truth, beauty, and goodness anywhere they find it.

 The reading of Great Books, therefore, serves the reading of Scripture.
-And faithful reading of Scripture equips students both to see more vividly the truth of those Great Books and recognize more quickly where they have gone astray.
+And faithful reading of Scripture equips students to both see more vividly the truth of those Great Books and recognize more quickly where they have gone astray.
 And both the wisdom from Scripture and the wonder from encountering the people and cultures in Great Books combine to prepare and motivate students to carry forward the Great Commission in the home, the church, and the world.

 Zach Howard, MA